-2. Pack a picnic and hit the local playground.
+2. Pack a picnic and find some open green space.

 3. Play a new board game or a card game.